microsoft/WhatTheHack/000-HowToHack/WTH-HowToAuthorAHack.md

 Every WTH is made up of a collection of technical challenges.
 For the one pager, you should list out your challenges by name, with no more than a single sentence description for each (if the challenge title is not descriptive enough on its own).

+For most this page will act as a "Table of Contents" for your hack.
+We recommend that you create links for each challenge to its respective page.

 ### Prerequisites

 Provide a list of technical prerequisites for your hack here.
 List out assumed knowledge attendees should have to be successful with the hack.
 For example, if the hack is an "Introduction to Kubernetes", the attendee should have a basic understanding of containers.
 However, if it is an "Advanced Kubernetes" hack, then the attendee should know the basics of Kubernetes and not ask you what a "pod" or "node" are!